The NBA obviously features some

 basketball full-time in order to make it to the NBA.

-could have played professional football if they had seriously
+players could have made it to the NFL if they had seriously pursued

 All of the players on this list

 shined on the gridiron in high school or college, so it isn’t crazy

 to think they could’ve made it to the NFL.
 If they had quit

 Iverson's 14-year NBA career, he totaled 24,368 points (30th in NBA

 history) and 1,983 steals (15th all-time).
 The four-time scoring

 champion won the NBA’s Most Valuable Player Award and became an

 Not bad for a guy who was